STAND. COM. REP. NO. 967

 State of Hawaii

-Your Committees on Health and Higher Education, to which was referred H.B.
-No. 343, H.D.
+Your Committee on Judiciary and Labor, to which was referred H.B.
+No. 918, H.D.
 1, entitled:

-"A BILL FOR AN ACT RELATING TO RURAL PRIMARY HEALTH CARE TRAINING,"
+"A BILL FOR AN ACT RELATING TO THE EMPLOYMENT AND TRAINING FUND,"

-As affirmed by the records of votes of the members of your Committees on Health and Higher Education that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 343, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 343, H.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 918, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 918, H.D.
 1, S.D.
 1, and be referred to the Committee on Ways and Means.